 5. How long does it take to diagnose PPMS?

-Sometimes it can take up to two or three years longer to diagnose PPMS than other forms of MS, according to the National MS Society.
+Sometimes diagnosing PPMS can take up to two or three years longer than diagnosing relapsing-remitting MS (RRMS), according to the National Multiple Sclerosis Society.
 This is due to the complexity of the condition.

 6. How often will I need a checkup?